BretStateham/FlySimExpress/Labs/flysimexpress-03.md

       ...
     }
     ```
+1. If the "`publishingUserName`" value is anything other than `null`, then already have Deployment Credentials configured for your subscription.

+    1. If you recognize the "`publishingUserName`" and know the password for it, you can move on to the next exercise.
+    1. If you do NOT recognize the "`publishingUserName`" or can't remember the password for it, you will need to create new Deployment Credentials.  ***IF THIS IS NOT YOUR SUBSCRIPTION, OR YOU HAVE OTHER PROCESSES THAT DEPEND ON THE DEPLOYMENT CREDENTIALS, DO NOT CHANGE THEM***

 1. If you have not configured, or do not recall the deployment credentials for your subscription, you can configure them using the following command, passing in your own values for the **&lt;UserName&gt;** and **&lt;Password&gt;** place holders.  ***IF THIS IS NOT YOUR SUBSCRIPTION, OR YOU HAVE OTHER PROCESSES THAT DEPEND ON THE DEPLOYMENT CREDENTIALS, DO NOT CHANGE THEM***: